lxorb/muteki/README.md

 # muteki

-This is team mutekis bot for Cambridge Battlecode 2026.
+This is Team Mutekis’ bot for Cambridge Battlecode 2026.
-We qualified as international finalists (top 8) with it and placed roughly top 6 on ladder.
+We qualified as international finalists and finished 5th/6th in the finals.
-Our motto is "上を見るだけ。" which is japanese and translates to "We only look upwards.".
+Our motto is **「上を見るだけ。」**, Japanese for **“We only look upward.”**

-If you want to see this bot in action, see [Setup](#setup).
+To see the bot in action, check out [Setup](#setup).

-Also, enjoy this list of... let's call 'em "interesting" commit messages.
+And finally, enjoy this collection of... let’s call them *interesting* commit messages.

 ## A few commits